Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/State_is_a_component_memory.md

 ==Components often need to change what’s on the screen as a result of an interaction==.
 Typing into the form should update the input field, clicking “next” on an image carousel should change which image is displayed, clicking “buy” should put a product in the shopping cart. ==Components need to “remember” things==: the current input value, the current image, the shopping cart.
 In React, this kind of component-specific memory is called **state**.

+You can add state to a component with a [`useState`](https://react.dev/reference/react/useState) Hook. *Hooks* are special functions that let your components use React features (state is one of those features).
+The `useState` Hook lets you declare a state variable.
+It takes the initial state and returns a pair of values: the current state, and a state setter function that lets you update it.

 You will learn:

 - How to add a state variable with the [`useState`](https://beta.reactjs.org/reference/react/useState) Hook